-I welcome posts about love stories (from breakups to happily-ever-after) and other guest posts that fit the scope of this blog.
+I welcome posts about love stories (from breakups to happily-ever-after) and other guest posts that fit the scope of this blog (including posts having and raising biracial Asian kids as well as stories about identity from people who identify as biracial and Asian).
 Read on for guidelines for all guest posts as well as specific guidelines for each type of guest post.

 I read every submission — and look forward to receiving yours!